igrafx/KNIME-Mining-connector/README.md

 ## Installing the iGrafx Extension

 To install the **iGrafx Extension** on Knime, open Knime.

+**Please make sure you have the 5.2 version of Knime as the latest release works with that version.**

 Click on the **settings** icon in the top right of the window.